jundalisay/superb/content/en/superphysics/fallacies/kant-apriori-fallacy.md

 <cite>Simplified Republic by Plato, Book 6 Chapter 1</cite>
 {{< /q >}}

-With Epistemology (and its religious version Ontology) wiped out from the face of the Earth, we can bring back Logic, Moral Philosophy, and Dialectics to release philosophy from its current shackles.
+With Epistemology (and its religious version Ontology) wiped out from the face of the Earth, we can bring back the original Logic, Moral Philosophy, and Dialectics to release philosophy from its current shackles.
 Once freed, it can be used to solve the growing number of modern problems such as pandemics, terrorism, inequality, global warming, overpopulation, etc, all created by the evil philosophies of 19th century.

+{{< quote ava="ibn" >}}
+The occupation with the auxiliary sciences [logic] constitutes a waste of one's life, occupation with something that is of no concern.
+<cite>Muqaddimah, Chapter 6, Part 37</cite>
+{{< /quote >}}

 ## Kant's Definition

-Like most philosophers, Kant divides all knowledge as experiential or a posteriori, and non-experiential or a priori.
+Like most philosophers, Kant divides all knowledge as experiential (a posteriori), and non-experiential (a priori).
 Traditionally:
 - a priori means 'before experience'
   - Omniscience, prediction, prophecy, and intuition all fall under this, because you know something in advance before it actually happens
 - a posteriori  means 'after experience'
   - This is how we normally know things -- by experiencing them, either directly (as in seeing things) or indirectly (as in education or someone else telling you what they saw or know)

-However, he makes a very subtle but corrupting addition that a priori knowledge is that not experienced by onself, but may be experienced by others.
+However, he makes a very subtle but corrupting addition that **a priori knowledge is that not experienced by onself, but may be experienced by others.**

 {{< q a="kant" >}}
 Is there knowledge and sensory impressions that exist without being experienced?
 This knowledge is called a priori.
 This is in contrast to experiential or a posteriori knowledge based on experience.
 But a priori is not as yet definite enough.
 Experiential knowledge might be known a priori, because we do not derive this knowledge immediately from experience,but from a general rule which we have borrowed from experience [OF OTHER PEOPLE].